Cyprus Association for the

 PAWS Dog Shelter

-The Cyprus Association for the Protection and Care of Animals (CAPCA) is the name of our registered charity and PAWS is the name the dog shelter which we operate.
+The Cyprus Association for the Protection and Care of Animals (CAPCA) is the name of our registered charity (Charity Regd No 1721) however everyone knows us as "PAWS" which is the name of the dog shelter which we operate in Achelia, near Paphos airport, Cyprus.
 Paws Dog Shelter is a care facility for abandoned, rescued and abused dogs in Paphos and the surrounding areas in Cyprus.